 When the A355 opened a number of years ago, travelling time to Marbella was drastically reduced down to 20 minutes, increasing Coin’s popularity significantly.
 The trip from coin to Malaga Airport now takes approximately ½ hour.

 Alongside the obligatory olive trees you find everywhere in this part of the country, the area around Coin, as well as Alhaurin el Grande and Alora, also features citrus plantations and is well known for their oranges, lemon trees and almond groves.

-The town centre of Coin is adorned with cobbled streets depicting a bygone era as well as well as buildings in traditional style surrounding the square.
+The town centre of Coin is adorned with cobbled streets depicting a bygone era, complete with traditional style buildings surrounding the town square.